fpgasystems/hacc/CLI/README.md

 </p> -->

 # CLI
-SG CLI brings FPGA Systems Group’s designs to your terminal.
+ETHZ-HACC CLI brings Systems Group’s designs to your terminal.

 ## sg
 Work seamlessly with XRT from the command line.